 Time resolution is set by the VLBI correlator accumulation time.
-At the VLBA correlator it will be 1 or 2 seconds for most projects, although a minimum accumulation time of 131 milliseconds will be available for special projects.
-Pulsar gating is planned for the VLBA correlator but implementation is not expected until 1995.
+At the VLBA correlator it will be about 1 or 2 seconds for most projects, although a minimum accumulation time of 131 milliseconds will be available for special projects.
+Pulsar gating is planned for the VLBA correlator but the implementation date is not yet known.